 When preparing an estate plan for yourself or a loved one, it is highly recommended to obtain ancillary documents in addition to a revocable trust and a will.
-Ancillary documents include Durable Power of Attorney, Health Care Proxy, Living Will and HIPPA (Health Insurance Portability and Accountability Act) Authorizations.
+Ancillary documents include a durable power of attorney, health care proxy, living will, and HIPPA (Health Insurance Portability and Accountability Act) authorizations.
 This article will explore the importance of such ancillary documents and why they are necessary.

 A living will is a document used to direct hospitals and physicians to withhold or employ artificial means to prolong life when death is imminent.
-Generally, it only becomes applicable when the following circumstances are present: A) A need for life sustaining procedures B) Artificially provided nourishment and fluids and C) Experimental Medical Treatment.
+Generally, it only becomes applicable when the following circumstances are present: a need for life-sustaining procedures, artificially provided nourishment and fluids, or experimental medical treatment.

 Durable Power of Attorney